Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 When you reach 14th level, your control over the soul linked to your voodoo doll strengthens.
 When you use a Shadow Word on a creature, other than the creature linked to your voodoo doll, you can also apply the effects of the Shadow Word on the linked creature for free.

-#### Ward Master
+#### Master of Wards

 Starting at 18th level, you can construct a powerful ward to protect yourself and your allies.
 You summon a totemic representation of your favored loa within 30 ft of you.
 It is ethereal, cannot be destroyed and gives the following benefits for one minute:

 - ***Sentry.*** While within 30 ft. of the ward, you and any friendly creature can see invisible creatures and other creatures cannot hide from them.
-Attacks made ignore half cover and three-quarter cover.
+Attacks made ignore half cover and three-quarters cover.
-- ***Statis.*** You can use your reaction whenever a hostile creature moves within 30 ft. of the ward, or starts its turn there.
+- ***Stasis.*** You can use your reaction whenever a hostile creature moves within 30 ft. of the ward, or starts its turn there.
 The creature have to make a Constitution saving throw versus your spell save DC or get stunned until the start of their next turn.
 - ***Healing.*** You and any friendly creature that starts its turn within 30 ft. of the ward regains 3d6 hit points.

 <!-- Items: Ancestral Staff -->